-Ensure that advertising and marketing for the Shepparton CBD includes (but is not dominated by) the generalised theme for the centre as a 'clean, safe and friendly' destination.
-It is important that community perceptions change in parallel with, rather than lag, real improvements in the quality of the CBD as a place to visit.
-Wherever possible, encourage stakeholders (such as retailers and Shepparton Show Me) to pursue the clean, safe and friendly theme.
-Council has a role in being a leading advocate and co-ordinating the efforts of all relevant stakeholders in ensuring that the CBD experience is consistent with the clean, safe and friendly image.

-Timeframe Responsibility Indicative Cost

-Ongoing Council (All), Shepparton n/a
+CBD Action 6.1 Ensure that advertising and marketing (but is not dominated by) the general 'clean, safe and friendly' destination.
+I perceptions change in parallel with, ra in the quality of the CBD as a place to encourage stakeholders (such as retai pursue the clean, safe and friendly the leading advocate and co-ordinating the stakeholders in ensuring that the CBD clean, safe and friendly image. ised theme for the centre as a It is important that community ather than lag, real improvements visit.
+Wherever possible, ilers and Shepparton Show Me) to eme.
+Council has a role in being a se efforts of all relevant Timeframe Responsibility Indicative Cost Ongoing Council (All), Shepparton Show Me, CBD Businesses, Police, Community Groups n/a CBD Action 6.2 Encourage a night-time economy in the casual dining, entertainment and fam demographic than currently uses the endours. ily activities for a broader Develop a Night-time Strategy for the Council policies and actions are reflect outcomes:

-Show Me, CBD

-Businesses, Police,

-Community Groups

-Encourage a night-time economy in the Shepparton CBD that includes casual dining, entertainment and family activities for a broader demographic than currently uses the centre after normal business hours.

-Develop a Night-time Strategy for the Shepparton CBD that ensures Council policies and actions are reflective of the following core outcomes:

-- Reducing crime and anti-social behaviour after 8pm - 2.
-Reducing alcohol abuse and harm after 8pm - Creating a diversity of venues and attractions extending beyond alcohol-based venues - 4.
-Encouraging increased night-time visitation - 5.
-Improving perceptions of night-time safety - 6.
-Encouraging and supporting businesses open after 5pm - Widening the demographics of night-time visitors to include families with children and people aged over 30 years.

-The Night-time Strategy would also identify potential opportunities to expand after-hours visitation to the CBD, with possible measures including night markets, cultural events (see also CBD Action 6.4) and renewed support for late night shopping.

-Timeframe Responsibility Indicative Cost

-Ongoing Council (Planning and n/a

-Investment Attraction), Night Time Strategy - \$30,000 if

-CBD Traders undertaken by consultancy

-Undertake an annual review of safety measures and programs for the Shepparton CBD, including consideration of new measures that might be implemented (in consultation with police, businesses and other stakeholders), as well as review of existing programs and actions.
-This could take the form of an annual 'round table' that is facilitated by Council.
-Another possibility is a more formal Shepparton CBD Safety Working Group, with a specific set of resources and responsibilities related to promoting a safer CBD for all residents to use.

-Timeframe Responsibility Indicative Cost

-Ongoing Council, CBD Businesses, A working group would require

-Emergency Services, a nominal operational budget.

-Other Community

-Stakeholders

-New residents of Shepparton are encouraged to establish shops and other businesses in the CBD.
-Council, in association with other stakeholders such as the Chamber of Commerce, will actively engage with new migrant communities to advocate the CBD as a location for new business opportunities.
-A recruitment or engagement drive with members of these new communities will be implemented.
-New residents may be engaged to operate in the CBD through involvement in Actions 5.1 and 5.3.

-Timeframe Responsibility Indicative Cost
+1. R educing crime and a nti-social behaviour after 8pm 2.
+R educing alcohol abu se and harm after 8pm reating a diversity o eyond alcohol-based f venues and attractions extending d venues 4.
+Ei ncouraging increase d night-time visitation 5.
+In nproving perceptior as of night-time safety 6.
+Ei ncouraging and sup porting businesses open after 5pm raphics of night-time visitors to include and people aged over 30 years. expand at including fter-hours visitation d also identify potential opportunities to to the CBD, with possible measures anal events (see also CBD Action 6.4) and ht shopping.
+Timeframe Ē Responsibility Indicative Cost Ongoing ncil (Planning and stment Attraction), CBD Traders n/a Night Time Strategy - \$30,000 if undertaken by consultancy CBD Action 6.3 Shepparto be impler stakehold could take Council.
+A Working (on CBD, including co mented (in consultat lers), as well as revie e the form of an anr Another possibility is Group, with a specif of safety measures and programs for the onsideration of new measures that might tion with police, businesses and other ew of existing programs and actions.
+This nual 'round table' that is facilitated by a more formal Shepparton CBD Safety ic set of resources and responsibilities CBD for all residents to use.
+Shepparto be impler stakehold could take Council.
+A Working o related to on CBD, including co mented (in consultat lers), as well as revia e the form of an anr Another possibility is Group, with a specif p promoting a safer (onsideration of new measures that might tion with police, businesses and other ew of existing programs and actions.
+This hual 'round table' that is facilitated by a more formal Shepparton CBD Safety ic set of resources and responsibilities CBD for all residents to use.
+CBD Action 6.3 Timeframe Ongoing Shepparta be impler stakehold could take Council.
+A Working (related to End Counc Eme Ot on CBD, including co mented (in consultat lers), as well as revie e the form of an anr Another possibility is Group, with a specif onsideration of new measures that might tion with police, businesses and other ew of existing programs and actions.
+This hual 'round table' that is facilitated by a more formal Shepparton CBD Safety ic set of resources and responsibilities residents may be engaged to operate in the CBD through involvement in Actions 5.1 and 5.3.

-Short-term Council, Chamber of n/a
+Timeframe Short-term Responsibility Council, Chamber of Commerce, Shepparton Show Me Indicative Cost n/a

-Commerce, Shepparton

-Show Me